lx200916/desktop_lyrics_plugin/README.md

 > **Note**
 >
 > The Position Will RESET after re-launch.
+### Customize Color & Font Size
+We introduce a toml-based config file to add some customized options.
+See the `README.md` of https://github.com/lx200916/desktop_plugin_server.
 ### What's THE HELL in the Binary?

 The binary executable `untitled13.exe` (Just ignore the casual name) was built to call Windows Direct2D/GDI API and then render lyrics as a transparent window on desktop.
 You can get the source from https://github.com/lx200916/desktop_plugin_server and build it yourself.